Evaluation and Measurement of Digital Transformation

-Many organisations measure many things, but often there is still a scramble to actually find anything out.
+Many organizations measure many things, but often there is still a scramble to actually find anything out.
 Hence, this advisory is not just about measuring everything you can, even if you don’t need the data with immediate effect.
-It is also about sharing data within your own organisation.
+It is also about sharing data within your own organization.
 Gleaning information from data analysis should be a regular

 occurrence, as should be the publication of it for ready access by those who need it.

 Data of interest can be customer-centric or internal and there are some departments that should be fully abreast of it at all times.
 You should review what tools and frameworks for measurement are in place and whether the information they provide completely meets your needs.